Pandenok/connect_four/README.md

 Lastly, it's just fun: like in computer game where you quickly kill all the monsters and then with calm collect all the coins, refill you armour, explore secret chambers, etc. When you write failing test you say *"hey, my app should do that!"*.
 Then make it come true as fast as you can, then relax and do refactoring.

 I must admit that it'd far more challenging to complete the project and I'd have never enjoyed all  benefits of TDD without the help of [@rlmoser99](https://github.com/rlmoser99) who was not only very kind in providing access to the testing playground, where I learnt and practiced basics of RSpec, but was very supportive and extremely helpful in guiding myself through all the doubts on testing.

+## Updates

+1. Replace `Player` class with `Struct`
+A class is a container for data and behavior, Player only has data and no real behavior.

+2. Move `restart_game` in main script
+The class should not be responsible for restarting itself, that's why testing it was pretty hard, which is usually a sign of a missing extraction.

+3. Update test suite: delete obsolete tests, add tests for false condition and for Struct.

 ## Eventual Improvements List